aleskandro/llm-d-lab/experiments/workload-variant-autoscaler/README.md

 This procedure is only tested in clusters using the full setup described above.

+Verify and fill any required values in the `10-*/patch-*-values.yaml`.
+Also create the secrets from the examples secrets `99-*.example.yaml` by duplicating them and removing the `.example` extension.

 ```shell
 oc apply -k ./10-llm-d-upstream
 oc apply -k ./10-workload-variant-autoscaler